Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves

-A different viewpoint has been proposed by Fukushima in Ref.~\cite{Haar1}: The PL potential is merely dominant to the contributions to the pressure of the system below about $2T_c$, and it should give way to the transverse gluons at the higher temperature; therefore, the PLM giving a pressure below the lattice data for $T \gtrsim 2T_c$ is acceptable.
-We will investigate both scenarios (with or without $a_2$) in the lattice fitting procedure, to find that, as expected, they are almost ``degenerate'' PLMs in a view of the GW signals (See Fig.~\ref{GW:6-8}).
+A different viewpoint has been proposed by Fukushima in Ref.~\cite{Haar1}: The PL potential is merely dominant to the contributions to the pressure of the system below about $2T_c$, and it should give way to the transverse gluons at higher temperatures; therefore, the PLM giving a pressure below the lattice data for $T \gtrsim 2T_c$ is acceptable.
+We will investigate both scenarios (with or without $a_2$) in the lattice fitting procedure, and find that, as expected, they are almost ``degenerate'' PLMs in a view of the GW signals (See Fig.~\ref{GW:6-8}).

 Our PLM is characterized by two features: 1) The quartic term with a negative sign $b<0$; 2) a nonrenormalizable term with a positive sign $c>0$ to stabilize the potential.
 These two terms create the deconfined vacuum at ${l}\neq 0$.
 In the mean field theory, the nonrenormalizable terms usually are not taken into account, but its legitimacy, along with the sign of the quartic term, may be justified in the presence of additional and non-minimally charged PLs defined in Eq.~(\ref{ZN:other}).
 This potential form frees from extra large $N$ scaling, other than the overall factor of $(N^2-1)$ for all the potential parameters at around the $SU(N)$ gauge criticality, as will be clearly seen below.